- Written by Dr.Mehmet Demircioglu

 The most useful detail is not a guess.
 It is the exact timeline.
 I ask when the rash began, which tablet was taken before it started, whether the same medicine was taken safely in the past, whether any cream or shampoo touched the skin, and whether the symptom appears after each repeat dose.

 Timing is often the most useful clue.
 A reaction that appears thirty minutes after a tablet is different from a rash that appears three days after tape removal.
-A burning sensation only on the scalp after a product is different from hives after antibiotic doses.
-If you have asthma, previous drug allergy, previous hives, or a known reaction to local anesthetic, I also need a more careful plan before another exposure.
+Burning only where a product touched the scalp is different from hives after antibiotic doses.
+If you have asthma, previous drug allergy, previous hives, or a known reaction to local anesthetic, I need a more careful plan before another exposure.

 Medication timing, product contact, and symptom location help separate ordinary irritation from a possible allergy.